johnnyawesome/Drillbit/README.md

 ## What does Drillbit do?

-- Drillbit lets you delete a single element at the time
+- Drillbit lets you delete a single element at a time
 - It also restores your scrollbars every time you use it

 Basically, Drillbit lets you drill a hole through these overlays.